 Havana is a very small town located in the state of Florida.
 With a population of 1,708 people and two constituent neighborhoods, Havana is the 374th largest community in Florida.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Havana is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Havana is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Havana is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Havana who work in office and administrative support (15.98%), sales jobs (10.70%), and management occupations (9.82%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Havana has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Havana has few renters and college students.
 But the biggest reason it is quieter in Havana than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Havana may be for you.

-Havana is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Havana doesn't have a public transportation system that people use for their commute.

-The overall education level of Havana is somewhat higher than in the average US city of 21.84%: 26.88% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Havana is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.88% of adults 25 and older in the town have at least a bachelor's degree.